House Committee Approves Dan Snyder Testimony Date Provided He Accepts Subpoena

-Committee approves Dan Snyder testimony date with subpoena contingency originally appeared on NBC Sports Chicago
+Committee approves Snyder testimony date with subpoena contingency originally appeared on NBC Sports Washington

 The House Committee on Oversight and Reform has accepted a proposal from Commanders owner Dan Snyder's attorneys for him to testify on July 28 as part of the investigation into the Commanders' workplace environment, Chairwoman Carolyn Maloney, D-N.Y., wrote in a letter Tuesday.